 Hi, Steven J. Vaughan-Nichols here, I’m your host, Webmaster, chief bottle-washer, and editor in chief of Practical Technology.
 Welcome aboard.

-In years past, I’ve helped launch three magazines.
+In the past, I’ve helped launch three print magazines.
 These were Sm@rt Partner, where I started as senior technology editor and was promoted to editor at large; WebWeek (Later Internet World), where I was a columnist; and Inter@ctive Week, where I was sysop (read online editor).Since 1988, I’ve also had a career freelance writing about business and technology for magazines such as Byte, PC Magazine, eWeek, Computer Shopper, IEEE Computer, and ACM NetWorker and newspapers like The Washington Post.

 Before I discovered that writing was more fun than programming, I was a programmer, network administrator and e-mail administrator for NASA and the Department of Defense.
 I’m also a public speaker and I’ve spoken at Comdex, Networld+Interop, Seybold, LinuxWorld and numerous other technology trade shows.
 I’m also the former founding chairman of the Internet Press Guild.

 I own no stock in any technology company, nor do I work for any such business.
 I also do not accept gifts from any company or group that I cover.